-- i.
-Arsenic 5 parts per million (ppm) maximum;
+- (i) Arsenic 5 parts per million (ppm) maximum;

-- ii.
-Cadmium 2 ppm maximum;
+- (ii) Cadmium 2 ppm maximum;

-- iii.
-Chromium 10 ppm maximum;
+- (iii) Chromium 10 ppm maximum;

-- iv.
-Lead 100 ppm maximum;
+- (iv) Lead 100 ppm maximum;

-- v.
-Nickel 120 ppm maximum;

-- vi.
-Total halogens 4000 ppm maximum; and
+- (v) Total halogens 4000 ppm maximum; and\\

-- vii.
-Flash Point 100 degrees Fahrenheit (F) (37.8 degrees C) minimum.
+(vi) Flash Point - 100 degrees Fahrenheit (F) (37.8 degrees C) minimum.

-Used oil containing more than 1000 ppm total halogens is presumed to be a hazardous waste.
-The burden of proof that this is not true rests with the user.

-- b.
-Non-Spec.
+(b) Non-Spec.
 Oil (Off-Spec.
-Oil) Used oil that does not meet the specification above. - 98.
-Utility Boiler Means a boiler that produces steam, heated air, or other heated fluids for sale or for use in producing electric power for sale. - 99.
-Virgin Fuel Means unused solid, liquid, or gaseous commercial fuel, and clean wood or bark that has not been processed other than for size reduction excluding clean wood or bark burned in an air curtain incinerator. - 100.
-Volatile Organic Compound (VOC) a.
-Means any organic compound which participates in atmospheric photochemical reactions; or which is measured by a reference method (as specified in 40 CFR 60, as of July 1, 1990), an equivalent method, an alternative method, or which is determined by procedures specified under any subpart of 40 CFR 60.
-This definition does not include compounds that have negligible photochemical reactivity according to the methods employed by the EPA to determine compounds listed in 40 CFR 51.100(s). - b.
-For purposes of determining compliance with emission limits, VOCs will be measured by the approved test methods.
-Where such a method also inadvertently measures compounds with negligible photochemical reactivity, an owner or operator may exclude these negligibly reactive compounds when determining compliance with an emissions standard. - 101.
-Waste Means any discarded material including, but not limited to, used oil, hazardous waste fuel, hazardous waste, medical waste, municipal solid waste (MSW), sludge, waste fuel, and waste classification Types 0 through 6 or any material which as a result of use, storage, or handling has become unsuitable for its original purpose due to the presence of impurities or loss of original properties. - a.
-Type 0 Trash, a mixture of highly combustible waste such as paper, cardboard, wood boxes, and combustible floor sweepings from commercial and industrial activities.
+Oil) - Used oil that does not meet the specification above.

+(98) Utility Boiler - Means a boiler that produces steam, heated air, or other heated fluids for sale or for use in producing electric power for sale.

+(99) Virgin Fuel - Means unused solid, liquid, or gaseous commercial fuel, and clean wood or bark that has not been processed other than for size reduction excluding clean wood or bark burned in an air curtain incinerator.

+(100) Volatile Organic Compound (VOC) - (a) Means any organic compound which participates in atmospheric photochemical reactions; or which is measured by a reference method (as specified in 40 CFR Part 60, as of July 1, 1990), an equivalent method, an alternative method, or which is determined by procedures specified under any subpart of 40 CFR Part 60.
+This definition does not include compounds that have negligible photochemical reactivity according to the methods employed by the EPA to determine compounds listed in 40 CFR 51.100(s).

+(b) For purposes of determining compliance with emission limits, VOCs will be measured by the approved test methods.
+Where such a method also inadvertently measures compounds with negligible photochemical reactivity, an owner or operator may exclude these negligibly reactive compounds when determining compliance with an emissions standard.

+(101) Waste - Means any discarded material including, but not limited to, used oil, hazardous waste fuel, hazardous waste, medical waste, municipal solid waste (MSW), sludge, waste fuel, and waste classification Types 0 through 6 or any material which as a result of use, storage, or handling has become unsuitable for its original purpose due to the presence of impurities or loss of original properties.

+(a) Type 0 - Trash, a mixture of highly combustible waste such as paper, cardboard, wood boxes, and combustible floor sweepings from commercial and industrial activities.
 The mixture contains up to ten (10) percent by weight of plastic bags, coated paper, laminated paper, treated corrugated cardboard, oily rags, and plastic or rubber scraps.